rexhip/rexhip/docs/README.md

 at MB_SLAVE or MB_SERVER, which is included in TIA-portal, for those functionalities.

-To understand the examples it's recommended to acquire some basic knowledge about modbus.
-More readings at the links bellow:
+More readings about modbus in the links bellow:
  - http://www.csimn.com/CSI_pages/Modbus101.html
  - http://www.simplymodbus.ca/FAQ.htm
  - http://www.modbus.org/specs.php